excaliburjs/excalibur-pathfinding/readme.md

 - Breadth First Search between nodes (bfs)
 - Dijkstra's Algorithm which analyzes the distance between starting node and all other connected nodes
 - Shortest path, utilizing Dijkstra's Algo, we can return the shortest path between two nodes

+UPDATED

+- add a class for A\* path algorithm
+- added support for diagonal traversal
+- added checks for unreachable nodes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>